aditiiprasad/DSA-DIARY/README.md

 ```
 File where I document my progress in learning Java and Data Structures & Algorithms (DSA).
 This file serves as a daily record of my journey,
-tracking my milestones, challenges, and   achievements as I dive into the world of Java programming and enhance my problem-solving skills with DSA.
+tracks my milestones, challenges, and   achievements as I dive into the world of Java programming and enhance my problem-solving skills with DSA.

 File contents-
 1. Daily Logs : Topics covered , Challenges Faced , Resources and Next Steps
 2. Code Solutions
 ```
 - 2. `Leetcode`  :   <a href="2.
 Leetcode"> Open File</a>